bsuriyakuts/bsuriyakuts/README.md

 | Message Broker | : Kafka |
 | Tools | : Eclipse, WebStorm, Maven, SVN, Git, Bitbucket Spring Tool, Visual Studio, Sublime, Atom and Ruby Mine, PyCharm |

-**Project Name: TPJBS - JOB Portal**

-**Project Description :** This is a web based application which has specialties based on the Physician job portal.
-A nightly scheduler used to send matched physician and jobs alerts to users.
-We have used Authorize.net for the payment process.

-**Technologies Used**: Asp.ne, MVC4.0, SQL server 2008, NEST Elastic search, Windows cloud services, Send grid, Social networking integration, mail chimp, css and js minification, Angular JS, Ckeditor, Google Indexing, Google Analytics, d3 charts.

-**Roles and Responsibilities :**

-- Full Stack Developer
-- Analysis,Development, Deployment, Bug Fixing and Testing.
-- Involved in client communication
-- Participated in discussions and supported the team in answering their queries.

 Professional Experience